-From her house, author Kirsten Winge can walk right into the middle of the deep, quiet forests of Hedmark to harvest the best from nature.
+From her house, author Kirsten Winge can walk into the middle of the deep, quiet forests of Hedmark to harvest the very finest ingredients straight from nature.
+Learn more about her Norwegian harvesting secrets below.

-She is a biologist who a long time ago decided to quit her job as a scientist and explore nature instead.
-Kirsten Winge moved to a place by Lake Osensjøen, one of the most peaceful parts of Hedmark in Eastern Norway.
+Long ago, when biologist Kirsten Winge decided to quit her job as a scientist and explore nature instead, she moved to a spot by Osensjøen lake, one of the most peaceful parts of Hedmark in Eastern Norway.

 Hiking and harvesting in the wilderness

 “It’s quiet here, but you can keep yourself quite busy if you like to taste local ingredients directly from nature.
 It’s difficult to imagine a more sustainable activity.
-Nowhere else have I discovered such huge amounts of wild berries, fruits, mushrooms, spices, and other natural ingredients, in addition to the game my husband and I are able to hunt”, Kirsten says.
+Nowhere else have I discovered such huge amounts of wild berries, fruits, mushrooms, herbs, and other natural ingredients, in addition to the game my husband and I are able to hunt,” says Kirsten.

-Her deep interest for real-life biology has resulted in the successful books Det smaker av høst (The tastes of autumn) and Den store høsteboka (The big harvesting book), amongst many other projects that have made her a nationwide authority when it comes to harvesting the natural way.
+Her deep interest for real-life biology has resulted in two successful books Det smaker av høst (The Tastes of Autumn) and Den store høsteboka (The Big Book of Harvesting), amongst many other projects that have made her a nationwide authority when it comes to harvesting the natural way.

 “To me, harvesting is based on an eternal perspective.”

-Kirsten’s writings about local ingredients and the natural tastes of autumn got a kickstart when she met a hunter more than 20 years ago.
-Arne Nohr is still her husband and the couple is spending their days in the wilderness harvesting from nature on all levels.
+Kirsten’s writing on local ingredients and the natural tastes of autumn were given a major boost when she met a hunter more than 20 years ago.
+Arne Nohr also became her husband husband and the couple now spends their days in the wilderness harvesting from nature on many levels.

-“To me, harvesting of everything from berries to game is based on an eternal perspective.
-I make sure that the quantity I take with me from the forest has not deprived me of the opportunity to do the same next year.
-One should never become greedy”, Kirsten says.
+“To me, harvesting everything from berries to game is based on an eternal perspective.
+I make sure that the quantity I take away from the forest has not deprived me of the opportunity to do the same thing next year.
+One should never become greedy,” says Kirsten.

-Deer can occasionally be seen outside her kitchen window, and moose is everywhere.
-But statistically more deer are trapped here each autumn.
-A rich variety of game also includes grouse, black grouse, and the rarer hazel grouse.
+She spots the odd deer outside her kitchen window, and moose are everywhere.
+It's mostly deer that are hunted here each autumn.
+A rich variety of local game also includes grouse, black grouse, and the rarer hazel grouse.

-One of her favourite meals is roast beef of moose, a three-course dinner prepared in an outdoor cooking pit, totally without electricity.
+One of Kirsten's favourite meals is roast beef of moose, a three-course dinner prepared in an outdoor cooking pit, totally without electricity.

 Kirsten keeps a well-developed vegetable garden, but her real garden is the immense nature.